GoogleCloudPlatform/cloud-foundation-fabric/modules/__docs/20231106-factories.md

 With notable exceptions (currently only the `cidrs.yaml` file consumed by firewall factories), the following convention for files/directory is proposed:

 - Factories should consume directories (vs single files)
-- All files should contain a dictionary
+- All files should contain a dictionary of resources or a single resource
+- If the factory accepts one resource per file (e.g. VPC subnets), the file name should be used for the resource name and the YAML should allow defining a `name:` override
 - Files in a directory should be parsed together and flattened into a single dictionary

 This allows developers to implement multiple resources in a single file or to use one file per resource, as they see fit.